tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-making-squishit-work-with-amazon.md

 }
 ```

 As an interesting aside, while I was working on this Amazon released [support for querystring invalidation/versioning][7], which is SquishIt's default behavior.
-I had planned to add a release note telling people that they would need to use squishit's “hash in filename” option, but it seems like now there won't be any need 🙂
+I had planned to add a release note telling people that they would need to use squishit's "hash in filename" option, but it seems like now there won't be any need 🙂

 ### Neat, But How Do I Use This?